-The Agency entered into two power sales agreements with each of its Participants for supplying the total electric power requirements of the Participants in excess of Southeastern Power Administration (SEPA) allocations.
+The Agency entered two power sales agreements with each of its Participants for supplying the total electric power requirements of the Participants in excess of Southeastern Power Administration (SEPA) allocations.
 With project power, together with supplemental purchases of power, the Agency provides the total electric power requirements of its Participants, exclusive of power allotments from SEPA.
 Under the Project Power Sales Agreements, the Agency sells to the Participants their respective shares of project output.
 The revenues received relative to the project are pledged as security for bonds issued under the Resolution, after payment of project operating expenses.
 Each Participant is obligated to pay its share of operating costs and debt service for the project.
 Under the Supplemental Power Sales Agreements, the Agency supplies each Participant the additional power it requires in excess of that provided by the project and from SEPA.

-To meet its supplemental power requirements, the Agency entered into several contractual arrangements to assure a reliable and affordable source of supplemental power and energy.
+To meet its supplemental power requirements, the Agency entered several contractual arrangements to assure a reliable and affordable source of supplemental power and energy.
 The contracts are as follows:

-- Agreement with Southern Power Company for the purchase of 50 MW of capacity and the associated energy as scheduled by the Agency through 2015. - Agreement with Duke for the purchase of 50 MWh of energy as scheduled by the Agency, and for the sale by the Agency of up to 100 MWh per hour of energy through 2015, and a separate similar agreement for 2016. - Agreement with Southern Power Company for the purchase of 100 MW of capacity and the associated energy as scheduled by the Agency for the period 2011 through 2015, and increasing to 150 MW for the period 2016 through 2030. - Agreement with Southern Power Company for the purchase of approximately 183 MW of capacity and associated energy as scheduled by the Agency for the period 2012 through 2031. - Agreement with The Energy Authority (TEA) for TEA to provide hourly scheduling and dispatching services for the period 2014 through 2016. - Agreement with Southern Power Company for a put option related to Catawba Project surplus energy, involving the sale of up to 200 MWh of energy to Southern Power Company as scheduled by NCMPA1, for the period January 1, 2011 through December 31, 2018.
+- Agreement with Southern Power Company for the purchase of 150 MW of capacity and the associated energy as scheduled by the Agency for the period 2016 through 2030. - Agreement with Duke for the purchase of 50 MWh of energy as scheduled by the Agency, and for the sale by the Agency of up to 100 MWh per hour of energy through 2016, and a separate similar agreement for 2017. - Agreement with Southern Power Company for the purchase of approximately 183 MW of capacity and associated energy as scheduled by the Agency for the period 2012 through 2031. - Agreement with The Energy Authority (TEA) for TEA to provide hourly scheduling and dispatching services for the period 2017 until terminated (Evergreen). - Agreement with Southern Power Company for a put option related to Catawba Project surplus energy, involving the sale of up to 200 MWh of energy to Southern Power Company as scheduled by NCMPA1, for the period January 1, 2011 through December 31, 2018.

 In addition to the agreements with third parties mentioned above, the Agency has developed or assisted the Participants and/or certain of their customers in developing additional generating facilities.
 The Agency had 65 MW of Distributed Generation which the Agency constructed to be called upon as needed.
-In addition, the Agency also has under remote control operation 81 MW of city-owned and customer-owned generation and has been successful in placing an additional 18 MW of generation owned by cities and retail customers under contract for local operation under the Agency's power supply program.
+In addition, the Agency also has under remote control operation 90 MW of city-owned and customer-owned generation and has been successful in placing an additional 18 MW of generation owned by cities and retail customers under contract for local operation under the Agency's power supply program.
 The Agency also has 24 MW of gas turbine generation that became commercially operable in 2010.